Does Joby Aviation (JOBY) Pay a Dividend? (2026)

 The bottom line on the JOBY dividend

-Joby Aviation (JOBY) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Joby Aviation (JOBY) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the JOBY guide.
 Walnut can show how JOBY fits your real portfolio.
 It is not an investment adviser.

 FAQ